 Admin users are unable to reset their own 2FA.
 If you are an admin and lose access to your account, please contact the support team.

-Account administrators have the ability to reset 2FA for users who lost access to their 2FA device, or have failed to activate 2FA within the grace period.
+If an account contact loses their Authenticator App, the Account administrators have the ability to reset 2FA for users who lost access to their 2FA device, or have failed to activate 2FA within the grace period.

+When viewing a contact's 2FA method you will see an option to Reset 2FA Method.
 Once reset the contact will receive an email notification, and will have another 48 Hours to activate 2FA.

 You have two recovery options if you lose access to your account: